optimex-xyz/market-maker-sdk/pmm_integration_doc.md

 ---
 ## General Notes for PMMs

+in example, we already convert from snake_case to camelCase, you should do it by yourself or working with snake_case

 ### Request Format
 - Convert field names from snake_case to camelCase
   - Example: `user_account_details` → `userAccountDetails`